-Johann (2006) notes many cultural nuances in society; yet, the diversities also widens with nationalities within a workforce.
-It is not so easy to identify all of the potential cultural differences.
+Johann (2006) notes many cultural nuances in society, yet the diversities also widen with an increasing number of nationalities within a workforce.
+It is not so easy to identify all the potential cultural differences.
 Employers can educate themselves on specific cultural backgrounds if they are keen to do so.
 The path is ridden with challenges, especially in the workplace.
-A person not fluent in English may find it frustrating and very difficult to strike a conversation with his colleagues, supervisor, or among co-workers.
-This could cause a little miscommunication or lack of effective communication, though people may not always show that they do not understand what is being communicated.
+Lack of fluency in English might make it frustrating and very difficult for a person to strike up a conversation at work.
+Limited English-speaking abilities could also lead to miscommunication or ineffective communication.
+Employees might not always admit that they have difficulty comprehending the communication.
 According to Tjosvold and Leung (2006), this makes life quite difficult.
-As per a recent business journal article that was written on the rising number of Hispanic staff in the Charlotte-Mecklenburg’s construction industry, workers do not have adequate knowledge of English are at greater risk of accidents at the workplace largely because they have been unable to grasp the prescribed safety standards.
-With regard to the Charlotte-Mecklenburg case, the Carolinas Associated General Contractors (AGC) has to provide onsite training available to assist in bridging the gap because of the language and to enhance the safety situation.
-Despite this, on the basis of the AGC reports, local contractors are making full use of the training while there are also those who are not doing much about it until circumstances compel them to do so.
-This kind of perception could prove to be expensive, especially because of the huge dent that a ‘on-job’ death or injury causes on the credibility and monetary expense incurred by the company (Charlotte-Mecklenburg Workforce Development Board, 2002; Bhattacharyya, 2010).
+A recent business journal article on the rising number of Hispanic staff in Charlotte-Mecklenburg’s construction industry reports that a lack of adequate knowledge of English puts the workers at a greater risk of being involved in occupational accidents.
+This happens because they are unable to grasp the prescribed safety standards and operational procedures.
+In the Charlotte-Mecklenburg case, the Carolinas Associated General Contractors (AGC) provides onsite training to help bridge the gap caused by the language barrier; this helps enhance the safety situation.
+Despite this, on the basis of the AGC reports, some local contractors are making full use of the training whereas some others are not doing much about it—they prefer to wait until tragic circumstances compel them to act.
+This kind of perception could prove to be expensive, especially because of the huge dent that an on-the-job death or injury would cause to the credibility and finances of the company (Charlotte-Mecklenburg Workforce Development Board, 2002; Bhattacharyya, 2010).

-Haghirian (2011) is of the opinion that while not all language barriers result in dire consequences, they could make things difficult in the form of poor productivity, mistakes committed out of mistrust and miscommunication.
-One can do away with such situations when the communication is smooth and clear.
-In cases where the staff communicates in English quite comfortably, problems could crop up in terms of colloquial tones, slang or jargon used commonly by Americans.
-For example, when different industries use distinctly different words and jargon, foreign staff may find it difficult to comprehend them which in turn could affect their work to a large extent.
-For example Moran (2007) states that misinterpretations are common when they result from inadequate knowledge of the nuances of a language.
-For instance, the term ‘off the top of my head’ would mean differently in diverse cases.
-A South African staff uses it to mean that she was completely confused when someone asserted that he was donned on a toboggan.
+Haghirian (2011) is of the opinion that while language barriers do not always result in grave consequences, they could lead to mistrust and miscommunication that result in poor productivity and mistakes at work.
+Such situations can be avoided when the communication is smooth and clear.
+Even when there is smooth communication in English, problems could crop up in areas concerning unfamiliar colloquialisms, slangs, and jargon.
+For example, when different industries use distinctly different words and jargon, the foreign staff might find it difficult to comprehend them; this in turn could negatively affect their work to a large extent.
+Moran (2007) states that misinterpretations commonly occur from an inadequate knowledge of the nuances of a language.
+For instance, the phrase “off the top of my head” would mean different things in different cultures.
+A South African staff used this phrase to mean that she was completely confused when someone asserted that he had “donned a toboggan.”
 In fact, the staff visualized a person with a sled on the head.
-One automatically assumes that everyone comprehends the spoken language.
-However, the person not knowing such terms does not mean that he/she is not intelligent, smart or capable but that he/she may be unaware of the linguistic nuances or colloquial jargon that is being used in everyday communication (Jackson, 2011; Dale, 1993; Magala, 2005).
+One automatically assumes that everyone comprehends the lingo of different cultures.
+It is important to remember that not knowing the jargon or the peculiar phrases of a culture does not automatically imply a lack of intelligence; it is mostly just a lack of awareness of the linguistic nuances or colloquialisms used in everyday communication (Jackson, 2011; Dale, 1993; Magala, 2005).

 1.2.
-Role of Employers in helping to Bridge the Cultural Difference at the Place of Work
+Role of Employers in Helping Bridge the Cultural Differences at the Work Place